 - Let your stomach settle.
 Stop eating and drinking for a few hours.

 - Try sucking on ice chips or taking small sips of water.
-You might also try drinking clear soda, clear broth or noncaffeinated sports drinks, such as Gatorade.
+You might also try drinking clear soda, clear broth or noncaffeinated sports drinks.
+You might also try oral rehydration solutions if you have severe dehydration symptoms or diarrhea.
 You're getting enough fluid when you're urinating normally and your urine is clear and not dark.

 - Ease back into eating.
 Gradually begin to eat bland, low-fat, easy-to-digest foods, such as soda crackers, toast, gelatin, bananas and rice.
 Stop eating if your nausea returns.

 - Avoid certain foods and substances until you're feeling better.
 These include dairy products, caffeine, alcohol, nicotine, and fatty or highly seasoned foods.